engineyard/ey-docs/pages/asset-pipeline.md

 * [With a preprocessor such as Sprockets][1]
 * [With built-in helpers in sass-rails gem][2]

-This can either be done
-using a preprocessor or by using [sass-rails](https://github.com/rails/sass-rails) built in helpers.

 <h3 id="sprockets"> To precompile assets with the Sprockets pre-processor</h3>